jaredar1232/the-zebra-frontend-redux/README.md

 If there is an issue, try deleting your package-lock.json and node_modules, running "npm install" again, and starting the two scripts in order.
 Note that the mock server runs on port 3001 and the app runs on port 3000

+Testing:

+5. The mock server and app do not need to be running to run the tests, it is however fine if they are.
+Simply run "npm test" in a terminal and then press "a" to run full test suit.

 ## Available Scripts

 In the project directory, you can run: